artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 "Change your lights to red, periwinkle, azure, green, and magenta."
 ```

 Have fun!
 Try not to be too mean to your robot :).
+(Do not add sentences to the training data if you have not already finished the above sections, as this may change the local behavior of `getCategory`.
+If you find sentences here that are parsed wrongly, feel free to add them to your example sentences as well!)

 ## 5. Voice Input [Extra Extra Credit: 15 points]